AI, Work,

 India's manufacturing problem is not just too little factory employment.
 It is too few large, labor-absorbing, productivity-raising firms in the middle of the distribution.

-One deep root is human capital.
-China expanded education bottom-up - mass primary literacy first, then a heavy tilt toward engineering and vocational training - while India went top-down, growing secondary and higher education before universal basic schooling.
-Education inequality accounts for roughly a quarter of wage inequality in India, against under an eighth in China.
-Composition, not just headcount, shapes who can climb.
+One root is human capital.
+China built mass literacy before scaling engineering and vocational training; India expanded higher education before universal basic schooling.
+Education inequality explains roughly a quarter of India's wage inequality, versus under an eighth in China.

 AI makes this sharper.
 If tradable services absorb fewer entry-level graduates, manufacturing and city-building cannot remain permanently "next decade's reform."